 Fungal nail infections are caused by dermatophyte fungi; the same fungus that causes athlete’s foot (a fungal skin infection).

-One of the main causes of fungal nail infection is athlete’s foot spreading — the fungal infection is contagious and can spread from the skin on your feet and gaps in between toes to your toenails.
+One of the main causes of fungal nail infection is athlete’s foot spreading — the fungal infection is contagious and can spread from the skin on your feet and gaps in between your toes to your toenails.

 You can check for yourself whether you’ve got Onychomycosis — there are a number of symptoms that will help you to identify a fungal nail infection.